-Professional Master of Science in Industrial Mathematics Program
+Professional Master of Science in Industrial Mathematics Program Degree Type

 This is a practice-oriented program that prepares students for successful careers in industry.
 The graduates are expected to be generalized problem-solvers, capable of moving from task to task within an organization.

 In industry, mathematicians need not only the standard mathematical and statistical modeling and computational tools, but also knowledge within other areas of science or engineering.
 This program aims at developing the analytical, modeling and computational skills needed by mathematicians who work in industrial environments.
-It also provides the breadth required by industrial multidisciplinary team environments through courses in one area of science or engineering, e.g., physics, computer science, mechanical engineering, and electrical and computer engineering.
+It also provides the breadth required by industrial multidisciplinary team environments through courses in science or engineering.

-The connection between academic training and industrial experience is provided by an industrial professional master's project that involves the solution of a concrete, real-world problem originating in industry.
+The connection between academic training and industrial experience is provided by an industrial professional master's project or internship that involves the solution of a concrete, real-world problem originating in industry.
 The department, through the industrial connections of the faculty affiliated with the Center for Industrial Mathematics and Statistics, may help students identify and select suitable industrial internships.
 Graduates of the program are expected to start or advance their professional careers in industry.